 Development activities involve both private and public enterprises.
-To mitigate disasters and create better prepared society for disasters and other hazards, the strong public-private partnership and people coordination is critical.
-In order to achieve community resilience and preparedness at ward level, public and private owners of critical infrastructures and key resources like manpower, technical expertise & equipments, including local people need to work together, before, during and after disaster.
+In order to mitigate disasters and create a better prepared society for disasters and other hazards, a strong public-private partnership based on coordination with people on the ground is critical.
+In order to achieve community resilience and preparedness at ward level, public and private owners of critical infrastructures and key resources like manpower, technical expertise and equipment, including local people need to work together, before, during and after disasters.
 The key issue is to recognize and embrace public-private interfaces that can improve the ability of a community to manage the response and recovery phases.
-To institutionalize disaster management locally, WDMP should try to strike right balance in terms of roles and responsibilities, between public and private entities.
+To institutionalize disaster management locally, WDMP should try to strike the right balance in terms of roles and responsibilities, between public and private entities.